-Jason Salazar: Assistant professor of music and Stained Glass Story director
+Jason Salazar: Assistant professor of music and Immanence director

 February 21, 2012

 Jason Salazar, assistant professor of music, has been a member of the music faculty at Evangel since 2007.
-Along with teaching a variety of music courses, he directs Evangel’s touring worship band, “Stained Glass Story.”
+Along with teaching a variety of music courses, he directs Evangel’s touring worship band, “Immanence.”

 Salazar graduated from Evangel in 1998.
 He then served as minister of music at churches in California and Texas.
 In 2001, he moved back to Springfield where he began work at the Assemblies of God Headquarters’ Worship Resource and Consulting office, a job he still maintains part-time.
 He holds a master’s degree in composition from Missouri State University.